I’m so pleased we met. I love you. I can’t wait to see you. I’ve scheduled a flight for next month.

 If you do meet someone online, even if it seems like a natural occurrence (i.e. some scammers befriend people on apps like Words with Friends), look out for these key warning signs that they may be a scammer:

-• They say they want to meet up but find numerous excuses not to, i.e. working abroad, canceled flights, or have financial troubles.
+- They say they want to meet up but find numerous excuses not to, i.e. working abroad, canceling flights, or having financial troubles.

-• Scammers are often blackmailing victims by building a relationship with them, asking for nude photos to make them vulnerable and then threatening to post those pictures on the internet if they don’t send money in return.
+- Scammers often blackmail victims by building a relationship with them, asking for nude photos to make them vulnerable, and then threatening to post those pictures on the internet if they don’t send money in return.
 The same goes for video calls, sometimes only for a few seconds so they can photoshop the victims face onto an explicit image.

-• The FBI has warned people of a rising trend in which scammers are persuading victims to send money to invest or trade cryptocurrency, just one of the new tactics romance scammers are using.
+- The FBI has warned people of a rising trend in which scammers persuade victims to send money to invest or trade cryptocurrency.

 If any of these apply to someone you’ve just met or certain alarm bells are ringing, protect yourself by: